subquery/documentation/docs/subquery_network/architects/publish.md

 ::: info How to encourage Node Operators to sync your project

-At this stage you should reach out to Node Operators in our Discord to encourage them to start syncing it, once they do you will be able to create plans and start quering this data.
-You might also want to consider [boosting your project](../consumers/boosting.md) to incentivise Node Operators to do so, and in return recieve free queries to it.
+At this stage you should reach out to Node Operators in our Discord to encourage them to start syncing it, once they do you will be able to create plans and start querying this data.
+You might also want to consider [boosting your project](../consumers/boosting.md) to incentivise Node Operators to do so, and in return receive free queries to it.

 :::